Board RetreatStrategic Planning

-When a senior management team, or a board of directors, holds an offsite meeting or retreat the investment of time and money is significant.
+When a board of directors of a non profit organization, or the senior management team of any organization, holds a strategic planning retreat the investment of time and money is significant.
 The question is;

-Here are seven suggestions based on Meeting Facilitators International’s experience with facilitation at several hundred retreats.
+Here are three suggestions based on Meeting Facilitators International’s experience at several hundred board retreats.

-- “What has to happen for us to consider this session a success?”
+- “What has to happen for this retreat to be a success?”

 - “What is not up for discussion?”

-In far too many meetings we see a host of incompatible activities jumbled together.
+At far too many retreats a host of incompatible activities will be jumbled together.
 How often have you seen the following?.

 - Brainstormed lists of ideas that aren’t priority ranked or vetted.
 (Are all 45 of these ideas really equal?)

-- Action planning that doesn’t capture all of the essential ingredients (who will do what by when.)
+- Action plans that don’t capture all of the essential ingredients (who will do what by when.)

-You can avoid all of this by having the right facilitation process and the right facilitator.
+You can avoid all of this by having the right facilitator, the right agenda, and the right process.

-Professional Facilitation of Board Retreats & Management Retreats
+Professional Facilitation of Board Retreats and Strategic Planning

-Finally a neutral facilitator can help you with all of the above.
-If you would like to discuss corporate retreat ideas for your next retreat, please Contact Meeting Facilitators International.
+The right facilitator can help you with all of the above.
+If you would like to discuss your next board retreat, please Contact Meeting Facilitators International.
 The initial consultation is always free.